Springfield Echelon: A Practical Modern Polymer Pistol That Makes Sense

 Overall, the Springfield Echelon is a promising addition to the polymer pistol market today.
 Beyond the optics mounting platform, the pistol doesn’t necessarily do anything ground-breaking.
 However, the pistol’s features, ergonomics, modularity, and functionality are everything I ask for in a polymer duty pistol.
 It includes these features straight from the factory and requires no aftermarket modifications or accessories.
 The Echelon is the polymer pistol many of us have asked for and it’s like that straight out of the box.
 I’m cautiously excited to see the reputation the Echelon line develops as it hits consumer markets.
 For now, well done Springfield Armory, well done.

-Tom Stilson began his firearms career in 2012 working a gun store counter.
-He progressed to conducting appraisals for fine and collectible firearms before working as the firearms compliance merchant for a major outdoor retailer.
-In 2015, he entered public service and began his law enforcement career.
-Tom has a range of experience working for big and small as well as urban and rural agencies.
-Among his qualifications, Tom is certified as a firearms instructor, field trainer, and in special weapons and tactics.
-If not on his backyard range, he spends his time with family or spreading his passion for firearms and law enforcement.
+Tom Stilson's firearms career began working at a gun store counter in 2012.
+He later conducted fine and collectible firearm appraisals before becoming the national firearms compliance merchant for a major outdoor retailer.
+In 2015, he entered public service with a career in law enforcement.
+Tom has a wide range of experience working for big, small, urban, and rural agencies.
+Among his qualifications, Tom is a certified firearms instructor, field trainer, and in special weapons and tactics.
+With years of experience in the field of geochemistry and a B.S. from Stanford University in Geological and Environmental Sciences, Tom takes a science-oriented approach to training, reviews, and firearms.
+If not on his backyard range, he spends his time with family or sharing his passion for firearms and law enforcement.

 Sign Up for Newsletter